 We also have special offers from time to time on cultured pearls, and other selected items.

-Gold sovereigns, krugerrands, other gold, silver, copper, coins ancient and modern, coin sets.
+Gold sovereigns, Krugerrands, other gold, silver, copper, coins ancient and modern, coin sets.
 Numismatics was how our business started way back in 1964.

 That's about it!

 You may correctly have guessed that we try very hard to sell attractive and beautiful jewellery at very competitive prices.
-I will guarantee that there are better jewellers than us, better diamond ring designers, cheaper jewellers even, but we can assure you that all our stock is carefully selected, designed or made, with loving care, and that we sell all are products direct to the public, also to other jewellers, at prices often considerably lower than retail.
+I will guarantee that there are better jewellers than us, better diamond ring designers, cheaper jewellers even, but we can assure you that all our stock is carefully selected, designed or made, with loving care, and that we sell all our products direct to the public, also to other jewellers, at prices often considerably lower than retail.
 Typically, our prices are between 25% to 50% under retail prices.

 In return, we expect our customers to be loyal to us, and to recommend us to their friends and relations.